 One of the best schools in South Philadelphia.
 This school has made some major changes and tremendous progress and is one of the top schools in the entire district.
 They are competing with Masterman for the National Title 1 Distinguished School Awards for PA.
 The school offers a whole host of opportunities for children now - Golf Ball Room Dancing Intramural Sports Book Clubs Reading Olympics Jr. Fire Fighter Program and Gold Key Incentive Programs to name a few.
 They also offer support services for the ESOL students as well as after school support services.
 Parental involvement is starting to pick up and it really makes a difference.
 With the cooperative effort of the dedicated teachers and parents this school is definitely a rising star.

 Key Francis Scott School is a public middle school in Philadelphia.
 The principal of Key Francis Scott School is Norris Eldridge.
-494 children attend Key Francis Scott School and are mostly Asian/Pacific Islander, Multiracial, and Asian.
-99% of the 494 students here get reduced lunch prices.
-The ratio of students to teachers at Key Francis Scott School is 15:1.
+494 students attend Key Francis Scott School and identify as Asian/Pacific Islander, Multiracial, and Asian.
+99% of the 494 students here have subsidized lunches.
+The student to teacher ratio at Key Francis Scott School is 15:1.
 Southwark School is one of the nearest middle schools.